dyan-ddn/fusewos/README.md

 Installation
 ------------
 There is only one binary executable to install, fusewos.
+You can pull it from the latest sub directory in releases directory.

 Recommend to copy it under directory /usr/local/bin.
 Here is an example to do so:

     cp /root/downloads/fusewos /usr/local/bin